-More and more parents are paying to freeze parts of their baby's umbilical cord in case of illness later in life, figures have revealed.
+But, growing numbers of mums and dads are also considering whether they want to pay to freeze parts of their baby's umbilical cord in case of illness later in life.

 What is cord blood banking?